Steve-O: Post-rehab, Jackass reprised and comedy tours (2009–2012)

-"how he outran police after a fan was, according to authorities, beaten on stage eight years ago."

 In May 2011, he took his stand-up show to Australia, playing a show in all the major cities.
 In an interview with Comedy Digital Radio station Barry, Steve-O explained the genesis of his comedy tour, "Someone invited me to a famous comedy club in Los Angeles and they asked that I get on stage and do something outrageous.
 When I got to that comedy club I looked around and it occurred to me that the craziest thing I could possibly do by far would be to try stand-up comedy.
 Like, that was genuinely the most terrifying, outlandish just crazy thing that I could do."

 On September 13, 2011, during a taping of the Comedy Central Roast of Charlie Sheen, Steve-O joked, "The last time this many nobodies were at a roast, at least Great White was playing".
 Steve-O has since apologized for the comment and requested that it be removed from the broadcast of the roast.
 During the taping of the roast, Steve-O attempted to run into the fist of boxer Mike Tyson, but the first attempt did not work.
 Later, at the end of the roast, Steve-O made another attempt and this time connected, resulting in Steve-O getting a broken nose.
 He also claimed to have been sober and clean for three and a half years.
-Steve-O was also shown to be visibly upset by Amy Schumer's joke about Ryan Dunn's passing, but later stated he was not offended by the joke.
+Steve-O was also shown to be visibly upset by Amy Schumer's joke about Ryan Dunn's death, but later stated he was not offended by the joke.

 It was announced on October 3, 2011, that Steve-O would be hosting truTV's new reality game show Killer Karaoke, the American version of the British competition show Sing If You Can.
 The show first aired at 9 p.m.
 EST on November 23, 2012.

 He told US Weekly in November 2012 that he credited his two rescue dogs, Walter and Bernie, with helping him to maintain nearly five years of sobriety.